-If you’re a real estate investor, you’ve probably heard of a 1031 exchange.
+You’ve probably heard of a 1031 exchange if you're a real estate investor.
 A 1031 exchange lets you trade one investment property for another while deferring capital gains tax.
 According to the Internal Revenue Code (IRC) Section 1031, you must find a "like-kind" replacement asset for it to qualify for a 1031 exchange.

-A 1031 exchange allows you to continue growing your real estate investment without having to pay expensive taxes.
-However, note that this exchange isn't tax-free — it's tax-deferred.
-You'll eventually have to pay taxes when you sell your replacement property, unless, you pass away — in that case, your heirs won't have to pay a capital gains tax either.
+A 1031 exchange allows you to continue growing your real estate investment without paying expensive taxes.
+However, note that capital gain from this exchange isn't tax-free — it's tax-deferred.
+You'll eventually have to pay taxes when you sell your replacement property unless, you pass away — in that case, your heirs won't have to pay a capital gains tax either.

 The definition of "like-kind" by the IRS is a bit more inclusive than it appears.
 You could trade a single-family property for units in an apartment building, raw land for a multi-family property, or even shares in specific funds.

 The downside: 1031 exchanges can be complex.
-You have to find the right like-kind property with the right value, and you have to nail the IRS’s rigid timeframes.
+You have to find the right like-kind property with the right value and nail the IRS’s rigid timeframes.
 You only have 45 days from the sale of your property to identify a replacement property (you must describe the specific property in detail and provide a written signature) — and you must close on the new property within 180 days to qualify for a 1031 exchange.

 Like a 1031 exchange, your 721 exchange doesn't trigger a taxable event.
 You won't have to pay taxes on your exchange until you redeem your shares.
 You could do this all at once or spread it out over time during more favorable conditions, like when your tax bracket is lower.